How sustainable is your university?

 Can I buy the full data set?

-Yes, you can purchase the full data set through our Extras Packages.
+Yes, you can purchase the full data set through our Badges and Consultancy.

 Can I buy the 'badge' artwork?

-Yes, you can buy bespoke artwork with your university name and place in the league table or class of degree award through our Extras Packages.
+Yes, you can buy bespoke artwork with your university name and place in the league table or class of degree award through our Badges and Consultancy.

 Which universities are ranked?

 Every UK university that has approved fee cap status and degree awarding powers.
-For the 2022/23 People & Planet University League, any university that was not included in 2021 must also be registered with Universities UK.
-We do not rank 'umbrella' higher education organisations such as NCG, Grŵp Llandrillo Menai.
+For the 2023/24 People & Planet University League, any university that was not included in 2022/23 must also be registered with Universities UK.
+We do not rank 'umbrella' higher education organisations such as NCG, Grŵp Llandrillo Menai, or universities that do not have degree awarding powers in their own right.
+Universities must be able to set their own internal institutional policies in order to be included.

 How are universities assessed?